turbot/steampipe-docs/docs/reference/mod-resources/category.md

 }
 ```

-If defined as a block inside a graph node or edge block, the category will only be available to that node or edge.
+If defined as a block inside a `graph`, `flow`, or `hierarchy`, the category will only be available to that `graph`, `flow`, or `hierarchy`.
 In this case, you cannot set the category with `category` HCL property, but can set it dynamically for each row in the SQL result set using the `category` column:

 ```hcl
 dashboard "categories_ex2" {